XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 where `<id>` is a random unique integer value.

 > ##### New container images
 > Which new container images are on your system at the moment?
-Check your images list with the Docker CLI
+Check your images list with the Docker CLI.

 Stop your application if necessary.
 Verify that any container instances of the Web application or Web API are actually stopped.
 If not, stop them by executing the following command for each of the container instances: